mariovas3/irl-on-graphs/README.md

     * I think it might be beneficial to use per-decision importance weights to decrease the variance.
 This is possible since the rewards don't depend on the future actions.
 This will be a bit more expensive to implement though as I may need to store rewards and weights along the sampled episodes.
     * In the future, I may try implementing a control-variate approach or an adaptive bootstrap approach to further try reduce variance.
 It would be interesting to see how these approaches will compare.

+## Note:
+*   I think the GraphOpt people are doing something different than style transfer via IRL.

+*   The point of IRL is to learn a reward given expert examples.
+The transfer bit should try to impose the style of the source task to the target task and not necessarily be good for reconstructing the target task itself (would only be the case if target task is very similar to the source task).

+*  In GraphOpt, they learn a reward (only MLP since they use a single graph encoder for policy, qfunc and reward) on Cora, and then they seem to aim to learn a policy that preserves the statistical properties of Citeseer (the target task).
+Which is unreasonable unles the task of building Cora is very similar to building Citeseer (difficult to justify since the former has 1433 dim node features while the latter has 3703 dim node features).
+This would only be the case if Cora and Citeseer are very similar tasks and the reward learned to enforce the Cora structure translates to also enforcing the Citeseer structure (some major assumption there).

+* Furthermore, the authors effectively change **part** of the reward when training on Citeseer because the reward then uses a different graph encoder that maps 3703 dim node features (from Citeseer) to the same dimensional graph embedding as used for Cora and pass these to the frozen MLP reward from the IRL task (the MLP part of the reward is the only thing transferred from the IRL procedure).

+* The results they show then claim, the learned reward on Cora helped them learn a new policy on Citeseer to mimic the Citeseer graph, having kept the reward fixed.
+By changing the graph encoder, however, they end up jointly training the policy **and** part of the reward since the reward MLP is frozen but its graph encoder is changed when policy grad steps are made.

+* They also claim (inconsistently with the findings of the original Guided Cost Learning paper) that the direct deployment of the Cora policy on the Citeseer task did not do well in contrast with the newly learned policy which also jointly trains part of the reward function.
+This is expected since, although both graphs are citation graphs, the graph structures are different, leading to the policy trained with the IRL task on Cora to try and enforce the structure of Cora rather than that of Citeseer (expected since it was never trained on Citeseer in the first place).
+It is also unclear how this deployment was made, since due to the difference in dimensionality of node features, GNN layers for the two tasks (at least the first layer) should be different.
+If the GNN is changed, then the policy changes too, since it receives as input, graph embeddings from potentially different distribution than that while training on Cora.

+* The goal should be: given Citeseer nodes, build a graph with similar structure to Cora where the structure is judged by the reward learned during the IRL task performed on Cora.
+Then they also predictibly say the learned policy during IRL on Cora does not lead to reconstructing/mimicking the structure of Citeseer (obviously since it was trained to build graphs similar to Cora and not Citeseer).

 ### Graph policy - OUTDATED! - SEE CODE FOR E.G., TwoStageGaussPolicy or GaussPolicy:
 * Stochastic policy $\pi(a|graph)$ that samples vector $a$ and finds 1-NN in gnn embedding space (KDTree implementation).
 Then calculate cos distance with other node GNN embeddings and concat this vector to GNN embeddings and do another MLP that maps $NN^{(2)}: \mathbb{R}^{emb\_dim+1}\rightarrow \mathbb{R}$ and take softmax to spit out a node index to connect to:
     * $Z = GNN(graph)\in \mathbb{R}^{num\_nodes\times emb\_dim}$.